 The getPlanStatus operation returns only the current status of the referenced Plan(s) as PlanUpdates.

 Where supported, the monitorPlanStatus operation enables the consumer to subscribe to automatic notification of changes in status of plans as PlanUpdates.
-Similarly the monitorPlan operation forwards new Plans matching the subscription to the consumer.
+Similarly, the monitorPlan operation forwards new Plans matching the subscription to the consumer.

-Two further non-mandatory operations allow more complex selection of plans.
+Two further non-mandatory operations allow a more complex selection of plans.

 The queryPlan operation allows the consumer to request plans based on multiple query criteria, including various header fields and on whether the Plan includes specific planning activities or events.